Texting in Spanish: Abbreviations, Emojis, and WhatsApp Slang

 Every abbreviation in there?
 You can decode it now.

 Reading about this stuff is step one.
 Step two is recognizing these patterns fast enough that you don't need to pause and decode.
-Tapabase flashcards let you drill real vocabulary — not textbook vocabulary — until it's automatic.
+Tapabase's practice tools let you drill real vocabulary — not textbook vocabulary — until it's automatic.
 Because the gap between understanding Spanish and keeping up with Spanish is just speed.